NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 ### Downloading Measures from the Building Component Library

-Before you can download measures from BCL, you will need an [API Key follow the instructions in the Getting Started section](../../GettingStarted/#connecting-with-the-building-component-library) to get your key.
+Before you can download measures from BCL, you will need an API key.
+Follow the instructions in the [Getting Started section](../../GettingStarted/#connecting-with-the-building-component-library) to get your key.

 From the “Measures” menu and “Find Measures” along the top or the “Find Measures on BCL” button at the bottom of the “Library” you can access the BCL.